-- 1. Introduction and Definitions- Is the Nation Modern? - 2.
-Early Romanticism and the Myth of the German 'Savage'. - 3.
-Modernity, the 'Invention' of Nationalism and the French Revolution. - 4.
+Introduction and Definitions- Is the Nation Modern?

+- 2. Early Romanticism and the Myth of the German [Savage]. - 3.
+Modernity, the [Invention] of Nationalism and the French Revolution. - 4.
 Ethnicity before Nationalism? - 5.
 Britishness and Anglo-Saxonism - 6.
-'How about those Celtics?'- Celticism and Irishness

-- 7. The Clash of Myths: Franks, Gauls and the Third Estate - 8.
+[How about those Celtics?]
+Celticism and Irishness - 7.
+The Clash of Myths: Franks, Gauls and the Third Estate - 8.
 The Failure and Success of German Nationalism - 9.
-1871 and the 'eternal' dispute over Alsace Lorraine - 10.
-The Convergence of Nationalism, Race and Historical Periodization - 11.
-Could Germany be a Nation Again?
-An Aftermath of WWII. - 12.
-Biographies, Jewishness and the Study of Nationalism Why and if they Merge? - 13.
-After the 'Fall'- The Berlin Wall, the New Europe and Transnationalism. - 14.
-Conclusion, Contemporary Reality and Views rsity Press, 1983;
+1871 and the [eternal] dispute over Alsace [] Lorraine

+10. The Convergence of Nationalism, Race and Historical Periodization

+11. Could Germany be a Nation Again?
+An Aftermath of WWII.

+12.After the [Fall] - The Berlin Wall and the "End of Nationalism"

+13. Brexit and the Reemergence of Nationalism

+14. Conclusion, Contemporary Reality and Views